PrudioHQ/prudio-docs/docs/developers/getting-started.md

 ##How to setup Prudio's development environment

-This document is divided into **3 applications** and is intended for developers who what to improve `Prudio` using the [Àssembly platform](https://assembly.com/prudio).
+This document is divided into **3 applications** and is intended for developers who what to improve `Prudio`.
 First we need to setup `prudio-app`, this repository is main backend of the project.
 The next step is to integrate the `prudio-chat` repo (the frontend widget which the users include into their websites) and finally take a look into the `prudio-socket`.

 The final result should be something like this: